Most Frequently Asked Questions of the McHenry County Recorder’s Office

 How do I do a title search?

 Property ownership can be traced in the Recorder’s Office.
 You may visit our office and we will assist you in gathering information.
 All records in our office are located by searching the grantor (seller) or grantee (buyer) name index.
-By law, the Recorder's Office is not allowed to perform title searches and we can only provide you with information we have available.
-A title company could perform and guarantee a full search of the property; something we are unable to do for you.
+By law, the Recorder's Office is not allowed to perform property title searches and we can only provide you with information we have available.
+A title company could perform and guarantee a full search of the property; something we are unable to do.

 Can you tell me who is the owner of a property by searching with a parcel number?